A1exxander/KVM-Spoofing/README.md

   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   If all is done properly, your KVM should be completely undetectable!
-If your guest machine is on Windows, I recommend using PAFish.
+If your guest machine is on Windows, I recommend using PAFish to check it.

   RESULTS : ![image](https://user-images.githubusercontent.com/88210134/130307422-b019ebcb-8c9f-4f0c-a028-1b0270475a2b.png)